Soundboard for YouTube

 Does LitPads Work for YouTube Shorts and Reels?

 LitPads on iPhone provides a portable soundboard for recording YouTube Shorts.
 The iPhone version includes all four play modes, per-pad volume, and audio trimming.
 Sounds play through the device speaker or connected headphones.
-Recording the audio into Shorts requires the phone microphone to capture the speaker output.
+Recording the audio into Shorts requires the phone microphone to capture the speaker output because iOS does not support virtual audio drivers like LitLink or BlackHole.

-For best YouTube Shorts audio quality, record on Mac with BlackHole and transfer to mobile for upload. iPhone speaker capture introduces room noise and frequency loss.
+For best YouTube Shorts audio quality, record on Mac with LitLink and transfer to mobile for upload. iPhone speaker capture introduces room noise and frequency loss.

 Marcel Iseli DJing